Add wandb to any library

 ]

-User Login
+User login

-wandb login $MY_WANDB_KEY
+wandb login

 import wandb

-If a user is using wandb for the first time without following any of the steps mentioned above, they will automatically be prompted to login when your script calls wandb.init
+If a user is using wandb for the first time without following any of the steps mentioned above, they will automatically be prompted to log in when your script calls wandb.init.

-A W&B Run is a unit of computation logged by W&B. Typically you associate a single W&B Run per training experiment.
+A W&B Run is a unit of computation logged by W&B. Typically, you associate a single W&B Run per training experiment.

 Initialize W&B and start a Run within your code with:

-wandb.init()
+run = wandb.init()

-Optionally you can provide a name for their project, or let the user set it themselves with parameter such as wandb_project
+Optionally, you can provide a name for their project, or let the user set it themselves with parameters such as wandb_project in your code along with the username or team name, such as wandb_entity, for the entity parameter:

-wandb.init(project=wandb_project, entity=wandb_entity)
+run = wandb.init(project=wandb_project, entity=wandb_entity)

 trainer = my_trainer(..., use_wandb=True)